The Rockers: Break up and beyond (1991-1992)

 A DVD extra on Heartbreak And Triumph, and in Michaels's autobiography of the same name, titled The Rockers "Fight" reveals that they got into a legit fight in May 1991 that was instigated by Roddy Piper.
 The incident according to Michaels happened as the boys were intoxicated, Piper, also drunk, started talking about how Michaels would be an even greater competitor in the business, that he would even be the future of the business.
 Piper stated, that "Michaels had had a great future in the business and that Michaels had all this talent".
 Jannetty, believing that to be an insult to him challenged Michaels to a fight to which Michaels declined.
 Jannetty, however, would not take no for an answer and attacked Michaels which started the fight.
 Piper pulled the two apart, and Michaels passed out right after, and wouldn't come to until the next day.
 The story, told by Jannetty, reveals that police were called to the scene and arrested Jannetty.
 As they were arresting him though, Randy Savage stepped in and prevented him from going to jail by telling the police that it was all part of a storyline even though in reality he did not know the cause of the fight in the first place.
 Michaels almost quit the WWF over the incident, and Jannetty believes that this incident was one of the factors in the WWF's decision to break up The Rockers.

 The final split came on Brutus Beefcake’s "Barbershop" (taped on December 2, 1991, and aired on January 11, 1992) where Beefcake interviewed The Rockers about their recent problems.
-After seemingly working their problems, Michaels suddenly superkicked Jannetty, before sending him through the glass window of the barbershop set.
-Michaels also proceeded to rip a full page picture of the group in half, signifying the separation.
-The turn had the desired effect of making Michaels a hated heel especially since the WWF agreed to let Jannetty "blade" (make himself bleed) after being thrown through the window, something which was not very prevalent in 1991.
+After seemingly working out their problems, Michaels suddenly superkicked Jannetty, and then threw Jannetty through the plate glass window of the Barbershop.
+Michaels also proceeded to rip a magazine centerfold picture of the group in half, signifying the separation.
+The turn had the desired effect of making Michaels a hated heel especially since the WWF agreed to let Jannetty "blade" (make himself bleed) after being thrown through the window something which was not very prevalent in 1991.
 It also prevented Jannetty from entering the Royal Rumble in 1992.